joedougherty/sqlite3_concurrent_writes_test_suite/README.md

 ## Simultating concurrent writes to sqlite3 with multiprocessing and pytest ##

-I have a frequently-called process that I would like to record some metrics about itself in a local database.
+I have a frequently-called process that I would like to record some metrics about.
+I've decided that the process will report its metrics once it has completed its main tasks.

-I do not expect more than 1000 calls to this process per-day,
+I do not expect more than 1000 calls to this process per-day.

 The schema for the table is simple, the data does not need to be exposed to any other application, and I would like a minimum of connection issues (transient, though they may be).